shayesteh99/TCMM-Data/README.md

 ## 1) S100 Dataset (Tabatabaee et al. 2023):
-The original dataset is available at [Google Drive](https://drive.google.com/file/d/13ZrOhOliKCEpXebBlMg01WlRTGmnCXza/view).
+The original dataset is available at [https://github.com/ytabatabaee/CASTLES-paper](https://github.com/ytabatabaee/CASTLES-paper).
 We provide the results of our experiments in the `TCMM-ASTRAL-SU-Results` directory.

 Here is the description of each file in this directory:
 - `TCMM-ASTRAL-SU-Results/*/truegenetrees`: True gene trees for each replicate.